premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 **Page Level**:

-- Here also we have try , catch and finally blcoks  but these blocks are optional.
+- Here also we have try, catch and finally blocks but these blocks are optional.
-- We need to add below event in page.
+- We need to add the below event in the page.

 ```C#